imcity-dev/docs-im-city/index.md

 title: Home
 layout: home
 nav_order: 1
-last_modified_date: 2022-11-16 12:40
+last_modified_date: 2022-11-25 12:40
 ---

-{: .note }
+{: .warning }
 >This is work in progress.
 >
 >Do not base any business or other kind of decision off this documentation.
 >It is not complete and will be updated regularly.
->If you need to know more about the IM.CITY Platform, please contact us at contact @IM.CITY
+>If you need to know more about this platform, please [Contact Us]

+{: .note }
+>The UR.CITY platform is built on top of [CityOS Framework].
+> Please refer to the [CityOS Documentation] for more information about this framework.

 ## What is IM.CITY?

-IM.CITY is a prototype digital city platform built on top of the [CityOS Framework].
+IM.CITY is a prototype digital city platform.

 [CityOS Framework]: https://cityos.dev "The Operating System for Digital/Virtual Cities"
+[CityOS Documentation]: https://cityos.dev "CityOS Documentation"
+[Contact Us]: /pages/contact.html "Contact Us"